brutusin/wava/README.md

 ```
 ## Priority and groups

-All submitted jobs belong to a priority group that determines their position in the queue or their niceness when running.
+All submitted jobs belong to a priority group that determines their global ordering, used for positioning in the queue and assigning a process niceness when running.

-Jobs are ordered by the following properites:
+Jobs are ordered by the following rules:
-- Group priority (lower value means higher priority)
+- First by group priority (lower value means higher priority)
-- Group id (incremental).
+- Then by group id (incremental).
 In case of same priority, jobs of the oldest group go first.
-- Job id (incremental).
+- Finally, by job id (incremental).
 For jobs inside the same group, FIFO ordering.

 ## Events